Brand Design Lead @ 0G, April 2025 - Present.

 Process, Exploration, & Panda

 The design process at 0G has been highly iterative.
-I worked closely with our CMO, refining templates through rounds of feedback while having the freedom to experiment.
-One of the most defining parts of that process was re-creating the 0G panda mascot — exploring a new visual style that initially sparked hesitation but eventually became a team favorite and a central expression of the brand.
+I've worked closely with our CMO, refining templates through rounds of feedback while having the freedom to experiment.
+One of the most defining parts of that process has been re-creating the 0G panda mascot — exploring a new visual style that quickly became a team favorite and a central expression of the brand.

-I used Pinterest, FigJam with my teammates, and AI tools like ChatGPT, Flux Playground, and Grok to ideate and prototype new ways to express 0G’s visual identity through light, shape, motion, and texture.
+In terms of tools, I use Pinterest and Behance for inspiration, FigJam and Figma to collaborate with the 0G team, and AI tools like ChatGPT, Flux Playground, Grok, and more to ideate and prototype new ways to express 0G’s visual identity.